SpinningGoblin/deep_world/design/src/characters/classes.md

 Sneaks in shadow, which means they are good at going after enemies in shadow as well.

 ## Speaker
-They speak to the Void, the walls of Deep World, or the powerful beings that reside there.
+They speak to the Void, the walls of Deep World, or the powerful beings that reside in either.
 Asks for favours from the ones they speak to against their enemies.